stratum-mining/stratum/utils/message-generator/README.md

 `template_distribution_messages` is an array of messages (defined below) that belongs to the template distribution (sub)protocol.
 This field is optional.

+### sv1_messages

+`sv1_messages` is an array of messages that belongs to the SV1 protocol.
+If `version` is `"2"` this field should be empty.

 **Definition of messages mentioned above**

 A message is an object with two field `message` and `id`.
-The `message` field contains the actual Sv2 message.
+The `message` field contains the actual message.
 The `id` field contains a unique id used to refer to the message in other part of the test.
-The `message` field is an object composed by:
+For SV2 messages, the `message` field is an object composed by:
 1. type: message type name as defined in the Sv2 spec is a string eg `SetupConnection`
 2. all the other field of that specific message as defined in the Sv2 spec with the only exception of the field `protocol` that is a string and not a number eg instead of `0` we have